grmarxer/kubernetes/Documentation/Calico_BGP/Configuring_Calico_BGP_and_F5-CIS_on_Ubuntu_v16-04.md

 If you are using pod CIDR 192.168.0.0/16, skip the next step.
 If you are using a different pod CIDR, use the following commands to set the pod CIDR that matches your environment in the calico.yaml file.

-Changing the Calico default IP block to the block you used during Kube Init
+Changing the Calico default IP block to the block you used during Kube Init.

 ```POD_CIDR="<172.16.0.0/16>" sed -i -e "s?192.168.0.0/16?$POD_CIDR?g" calico.yaml```